dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   1. `params`: `{filename: string, arguments: string[], rawArguments: boolean, workingDirectory: string, timeout: integer, environment: table, inheritEnvironment: boolean, stdin: string, separateStderr: boolean, terminateWithScript: boolean|'disposable', assignJob: boolean, dataCallback: fun(err: boolean, data: string)}|`{` filename = '', arguments = {} }` "Table with properties:\n- `filename` (`string`): Application filename.\n- `arguments` (`string[]`): Arguments (quotes will be added automatically unless `rawArguments` is set to true).\n- `rawArguments` (`boolean`): Set to `true` to disable any arguments processing and pass them as they are, simply joining them with a space symbol.\n- `workingDirectory` (`string`): Working directory.\n- `timeout` (`integer`): Timeout in milliseconds.
 If above zero, process will be killed after given time has passed.\n- `environment` (`table`): If set to a table, values from that table will be used as environment variables instead of inheriting ones from AC process.\n- `inheritEnvironment` (`boolean`): Set to `true` to inherit AC environment variables before adding custom ones.\n- `stdin` (`string`): Optional data to pass to a process in stdin pipe.\n- `separateStderr` (`boolean`): Store stderr data in a separate string.\n- `terminateWithScript` (`boolean|'disposable'`): Terminate process if this Lua script were to terminate (for example, during reload).
 Since 0.2.10, pass `'disposable'` instead to get `ac.Disposable` back, allowing to terminate the process manually.\n- `assignJob` (`boolean`): Set to `false` to stop CSP from tying the process to AC process (doing so ensures child process would shut down with AC closing).\n- `dataCallback` (`fun(err: boolean, data: string)`): If set to a function, data written in stdout and stderr will be passed to the function instead as it arrives."

   2. `callback`: `nil|fun(err: string, data: os.ConsoleProcessResult)`

-# Module common/timer.lua

-## Function setTimeout(callback, delay, uniqueKey)
-Runs callback after certain time.
-Returns cancellation ID.
-Note: all callbacks will be ran before `update()` call, and they would only ran when script runs.
-So if your script is executed each frame and AC runs at 60 FPS, smallest interval would be 0.016 s, and anything lower that you’d set would still act like 0.016 s.
-Also, intervals would only be called once per frame.

-  Parameters:

-  1. `callback`: `fun()`

-  2. `delay`: `number?` Delay time in seconds.
-Default value: 0.

-  3. `uniqueKey`: `any?` Unique key: if set, timer wouldn’t be added unless there is no more active timers with such ID.

-  Returns:

-  - `integer`
-## Function setInterval(callback, period, uniqueKey)
-Repeteadly runs callback after certain time.
-Returns cancellation ID.
-Note: all callbacks will be ran before `update()` call, and they would only ran when script runs.
-So if your script is executed each frame and AC runs at 60 FPS, smallest interval would be 0.016 s, and anything lower that you’d set would still act like 0.016 s.
-Also, intervals would only be called once per frame.

-  Parameters:

-  1. `callback`: `fun(): function?` Return `clearInterval` (actual function) to clear interval.

-  2. `period`: `number?` Period time in seconds.
-Default value: 0.

-  3. `uniqueKey`: `any?` Unique key: if set, timer wouldn’t be added unless there is no more active timers with such ID.

-  Returns:

-  - `integer`
-## Function clearTimeout(cancellationID)
-Stops timeout.

-  Parameters:

-  1. `cancellationID`: `integer` Value earlier retuned by `setTimeout()`.
-If a non-numerical value is passed (like a `nil`), call is ignored and returns `false`.

-  Returns:

-  - `boolean` True if timeout with such ID has been found and stopped.
-## Function clearInterval(cancellationID)
-Stops interval.

-  Parameters:

-  1. `cancellationID`: `integer` Value earlier retuned by `setInterval()`.

-  Returns:

-  - `boolean` True if interval with such ID has been found and stopped.

 # Module common/ac_enums.lua